-Recommendation - We recommend the Administrator have his rights to make journal entries removed from the Hospital's accounting system.
+Recommendation - We recommend the Administrator have his rights to make journal entries and add new employees removed from the Hospital's accounting system.

-Views of Responsible Officials and Planned Corrective Actions - The Administrator rarely, if ever, posts journal entries to the general ledger.
+Views of Responsible Officials and Planned Corrective Actions - The Administrator rarely, if ever, posts journal entries to the general ledger or adds new employees.
 He maintains these rights in case of unforeseen emergencies.